holochain/holochain/docs/specs/src/hwp_2_overview.md

 etc) a time-stamp, the hash of the previous Action (to create the chain), and the hash of the Entry.

-The first few Records of every Source Chain create a "common ground" for all the agent's "playing" a Game to be able to verify the Game and its "players" as follows:
+The first few Records of every Source Chain - called Genesis Records - create a "common ground" for all the agent's "playing" a Game to be able to verify the Game and its "players" as follows: